King Kong (1976 film): Distribution

-The film opened on December 17, 1976 in 974 theaters in the United States and Canada and was in 2,200 theaters worldwide on or immediately after December 17.
+The film opened on December 17, 1976, in 974 theaters in the United States and Canada and was in 2,200 theaters worldwide on or immediately after December 17.

 Extended television version

 NBC bought the rights to air the movie from De Laurentiis for $19.5 million, which was the highest amount any network had ever paid for a film at that time.
-When King Kong made its television debut over two nights in September 1978, around 45 minutes of extra footage was inserted to make the film longer, and it had some added or replaced music cues.
-Additionally, to obtain a lower, family-friendly TV rating, overtly violent or sexual scenes in the theatrical version were trimmed down or replaced with less explicit takes, and all swearing or potentially offensive language was removed.
+When King Kong made its television debut over two nights in September 1978, around 60 minutes of extra footage was inserted to make the film longer, and it had some added or replaced music cues.
+Additionally, to obtain a lower, family-friendly television rating, overtly violent or sexual scenes in the theatrical version were trimmed down or replaced with less explicit takes, and all swearing or potentially offensive language was removed.
 Further broadcasts of the extended version followed in November 1980 and March 1983.

 Home media

 The theatrical version of the film has been released numerous times worldwide on all known home video formats.
 Of the DVDs, only a few European editions feature any notable extras; these include a 2005 "Making Kong" featurette (22:20) and up to 10 deleted scenes from the extended TV version (16:10).

-The original DVD cover showed Kong atop the World Trade Center surrounded by aircraft.
-Following the September 11 attacks, Paramount Home Video voluntarily recalled all retail DVD copies, and was later reissued with a different cover.

 On May 11, 2021, the movie was released to Blu-ray in the United States and Canada courtesy of Shout!
 Factory-owned brand Scream Factory.
 The release includes both the theatrical and extended TV cuts.